seancorfield/ring-cfml/README.md

         };
     }

 This handler returns a simple HTML response with the given text.
+No `.cfm` page will be executed as part of any request since the handler produces a response.

 A more interesting handler would render a CFML template:

     // Application.cfc
     component extends=ring.core {